geudde/attic-chest/pages/13.reference/01.porden/docs.md

 165 THE SEA. book it.

 But now the sea in larger waves was seen,
-And snowy foam emboss'd their dusky green ;
+And snowy foam emboss'd their dusky green;
 And soon the vessel hasten'd in its course,
 Felt of that current the attractive force,
-Where 'twixt Hefleggen's mount, and Ver's wild shore 250 Round Moscoe's isle, the eddying waters roar :
+Where 'twixt Hefleggen's mount, and Ver's wild shore 250 Round Moscoe's isle, the eddying waters roar:
 That current dread, which borne by adverse winds,
 With chilling fear the wretched seaman finds,
 Laments his danger, now too late descried,